numfocus/elections/README.md

     <a href="https://github.com/numfocus/elections/blob/main/README_ja.md">日本語</a> |
 </p>

-NumFOCUS has a Board of Directors and a Technical Steering Committee who provide guidance, oversight, and support for various NumFOCUS-led initiatives. [^1]
+NumFOCUS has a Board of Directors (composed of an Administrative Board and a Technical Steering Committee) who provide guidance, oversight, and support for various NumFOCUS-led initiatives. [^1]
 Members of these groups have fixed term limits.
 As members complete their term or step-down, new members need to be elected to the board.
 Historically, there has not been a formal process for recruiting and admitting new board members.